dlang-community/Pegged/pegged/docs/Extended PEG Syntax.md

 "));
 ```

 On the first rule, see the colon before `Spaces`.
 That means that the parse tree will contain only a `Rule2` and a `Rule3` node, and no `Spaces` node.
-It's a way to cut the parse tree so as to keep only the interesting parts, not the syntactic signs necessary to structure a grammar.
+It's a way to cut the parse tree down, so as to keep only the interesting parts, not the syntactic signs necessary to structure a grammar.

 Note that **Pegged** automatically drops the rules that are outside a grammar (See [[Four Levels of Encapsulation]] for more thoughts on this).
-In particular, char and string literals are always dropped unless **Pegged** is told otherwise (see next extension).
+In particular, char and string literals terminals are always dropped unless **Pegged** is told otherwise (see next extension).
 That allows one to write:

 ```
 JSON: